-How satisfied are you with the Director of Teaching and Learning's interpersonal, communication and collaboration skills with respect to creating a productive and supporting the for learning and growth? ortive 11.
-How satisfied are you with the communication between the Director of Teaching and Learning and the faculty?
-12. Are you satisfied with the ease of approaching the Director of Teaching and Learning lś 13.
-Please rate your overall satisfaction with the Director of Teaching and Learning? ents: (Director of Teaching and Learning) Please share any additional feedback wit s to the Director of Teaching and Learning related to the questions above. th CTOR STANDARDS ongly Satisfied (b) Satisfied (c) Dissatisfied ongly Dissatisfied 1.
-How satisfied are you with the daily IT operations of the school and the management technology resources?
-(Does this management reflect the centrality of student and adulearning and the realization of the school's mission?)
-2. How satisfied are you with the IT Director's ability to provide for learner-centered environments that use technology to meet the individual and diverse needs of learners ş\$ 3.
-How satisfied are you with the equity of access to technology resources that enable a empower all students and staff?
-4. How satisfied are you with how the IT director models and enforces ethical practices to promote the responsible use of technology? o 5.
-Please rate your satisfaction with the IT Director's interpersonal skills (with relation to building teacher, student and parent success)?
-6. How satisfied are you with the IT Directors ability to encourage a culture of responsib risk-taking and to advocate research based effective practices in the use of technolog meet the needs of learners?
-7. How satisfied are you with the IT Director's interpersonal, communication and collabor skills with respect to creating a productive and supportive climate for learning and great supportive climate supportive climate supportion and great supportion supportion and great supportion supporti 8.
+).
+How satisfied are you with the Director of Teaching and Learning's interperson communication and collaboration skills with respect to creating a productive and climate for learning and growth? d supportive 11 How satisfied are you with the communication between the Director of Teaching Learning and the faculty? and 12 2.
+Are you satisfied with the ease of approaching the Director of Teaching and Le arning?
+13 3.
+Please rate your overall satisfaction with the Director of Teaching and Learning ś nents: (Director of Teaching and Learning) Please share any additional feedbo ds to the Director of Teaching and Learning related to the questions above. ick with RECTOR STANDARDS rongly Satisfied (b) Satisfied (c) Dissatisfied rongly Dissatisfied (e) N/A How satisfied are you with the daily IT operations of the school and the managetechnology resources?
+(Does this management reflect the centrality of student a learning and the realization of the school's mission?)
+How satisfied are you with the IT Director's ability to provide for learner-center. nd adult ۷. environments that use technology to meet the individual and diverse needs of le 3.
+How satisfied are you with the equity of access to technology resources that en empower all students and staff? able and 4.
+How satisfied are you with how the IT director models and enforces ethical pra- promote the responsible use of technology? ctices to 5.
+Please rate your satisfaction with the IT Director's interpersonal skills (with relat building teacher, student and parent success)? ion to 6.
+How satisfied are you with the IT Directors ability to encourage a culture of res risk-taking and to advocate research based effective practices in the use of teameet the needs of learners? - 7.
+How satisfied are you with the IT Director's interpersonal, communication and conskills with respect to creating a productive and supportive climate for learning of 8.
 How satisfied are you with the ease of approaching the IT Director?
-9. How satisfied are you with how teachers are involved in technology decision-making?
-10. How satisfied are you with the communication between the IT Director and the faculty ś 11.
-Please rate your overall satisfaction with the IT Director?
-Comme nts (IT Director Standards)
+9. How satisfied are you with how teachers are involved in technology decision-me aking?
+10 D. How satisfied are you with the communication between the IT Director and the f aculty?
+11 L. Please rate your overall satisfaction with the IT Director?
+Comme nents (IT Director Standards)